Web and Social Media

 This light-hearted whimsy required embedding this multiple choice quiz into the Wordpress story.
 It was challenging, but I got in touch with SNO Support, who explained it very simply.

 Originally, my idea for this piece was to write a commentary on why I was drawn to multimedia.
 However, I also really wanted to hear from Francie and Maia, the previous multimedia editors.
 I chose a podcast to make the story more accessible and personal, so listeners could hear our voices and passion behind the topic.
+(Scroll to see more of my Scoop episodes!)

 Social Media